 - Press & Books shop at the Innsbruck train station.

-My proposed itinerary for 24 hours with the Innsbruck Card looks like this:
+This is my proposed itinerary for 24 hours with the Innsbruck Card:

-Start your day bright and early with a trip on the Nordkette cable cars to enjoy superb mountain views from an Alpine peak.
-To make the most of your Nordkette mountain experience and leave enough time for other attractions, you should start by no later than 09:00.
-Plan at least 3 hours for this excursion.
+Begin your day early with a trip on the Nordkette cable cars to enjoy the mountain views from the top of Innsbruck.
+To fully appreciate this experience and leave enough time for other attractions, it is advisable to start no later than 09:00.
+Plan at least 3 hours for this excursion

-If you are travelling with kids or love wildlife, it’s worth getting out at the Alpine Zoo station of the Nordkettenbahnen on your way back to Innsbruck.
-The Alpine Zoo or Alpenzoo is the highest lying zoo in Europe, and home to Alpine fauna and flora only.
-You can see 20 of the 80 alpine mammal species and a number of bird, reptile, amphibian and fish species in the beautiful mountain setting.
+If you are travelling with kids or enjoy wildlife, stop at the Alpine Zoo station of the Nordkettenbahnen when returning to Innsbruck.
+The Alpine Zoo, the highest lying zoo in Europe, features only Alpine fauna and flora.
+You can see 20 of the 80 alpine mammal species and various bird, reptile, amphibian, and fish species in this beautiful mountain setting.

-While in the old town, I highly recommend climbing the Innsbruck city tower which is a stone’s throw away from the Golden Roof.
-The 133 steps aren’t that taxing and well worth the views over Innsbruck’s rooftops and the Nordkette mountains in the late afternoon sun.
+When in the old town, climb the Innsbruck city tower near the Golden Roof.
+The 133 steps are easy and offer great views of Innsbruck’s rooftops and the Nordkette mountains in the late afternoon sun.

 Tips: